Table of Contents

 Overproduction of ACTH from the anterior pituitary is known as Addison’s disease which is characterized by the lack of cortisol production by the zona fasciculata of adrenal glands and thus the loss of negative feedback suppressing ACTH release, resulting in large amounts of ACTH in the body exerting various effects, such as the darkening of skin etc.

-Deficiency of PRL is not a usual clinical concern; however its over-production may lead to amenorrhea-galactorrhea syndrome.
+Deficiency of PRL is not a usual clinical concern; however, its over-production may lead to the amenorrhea-galactorrhea syndrome.

 Follicle-stimulating hormone (FSH) and Luteinizing hormone (LH):

 FSH and LH are produced by the gonadotropes in the anterior pituitary.
 GnRH from the hypothalamus stimulates the synthesis and secretion of these gonadotropic hormones with a major control on LH.
 FSH secretion is mainly controlled by inhibin (produced by testes and ovaries).

 FSH is known to stimulate the growth and maturation of ovarian follicles (Oocytes) in females while, in men, it stimulates the production and maturation of sperm.
 LH, on the other hand, triggers ovulation and enhances the secretion of estrogen and progesterone in females, while, in males, it stimulates the production of testosterone.